top of page

 Definitions

-'Stratified medicine' (otherwise known as 'personalised', 'precision', or 'P4' medicine) uses specialised diagnostic tests to groups patients according to their disease subtype to determine the most appropriate treatment.
+'Stratified medicine' (otherwise known as 'personalised', 'precision', or 'P4' medicine) uses specialised diagnostic tests to group patients according to their disease subtype to determine the most appropriate treatment.
 It is also used to predict risk of disease and then offer preventative treatment, or suggest changes in life style, to minimise the effect of disease.

 Key Publications